-November 9: 7 p.m. – recital of German art songs and arias by Schubert, Mahler, and Humperdinck performed by Jessica Burkey, mezzo-soprano and assistant professor of music at Lynchburg College, Snidow Chapel
+November 9: 7 p.m. – recital of German art songs and arias by Schubert, Mahler, and Humperdinck performed by Jessica Burkey, mezzo-soprano and assistant professor of music at University of Lynchburg, Snidow Chapel

 8 p.m. – film, Das Wunder von Leipzig(The Miracle of Leipzig) with permission from broadview tv.